What is Multiple Knee Ligament Surgery?

 Medial Patellofemoral Ligament Reconstruction: Anchor Fixation and Interference Screw

-Recovery and Rehabilitation Following Multi-Ligament Knee Reconstruction
+What is the Recovery Following Multi-Ligament Knee Reconstruction?

 A multi-ligament knee reconstruction is a complex surgical procedure that must be followed with a strict physical therapy rehabilitation program.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 Patients will be instructed to begin the physical therapy program immediately following the procedure, but range of motion exercises are usually limited for a predetermined amount of time set by Dr. Provencher and his orthopedic team.